Ganners/gorender/README.md

 GoRender: A software rendering experiment in Go
 ===============================================

-GoRender is a software renderer (runs on the GPU) for Go.
+GoRender is a software renderer for Go.
 It is an experiment to put together a neat API and glue together what I have learnt about graphics programming over the years.

 I'd like it to use as much textbook notation as possible, which is possibly in Go due to the magic of UTF8.
-I'd also like to be fully self-sufficient in that this should not use any external libraries though should hopefully make it possible to compose them in future.
+I'd also like this to be fully self-sufficient in that it should not use any external libraries though should hopefully make it possible to compose them in future.

 To Do